digitalutsc/fullcalendar_solr/README.md

 Search API.

 The calendar highlights dates associated with content.
-It also features a year dropdown containing only years that have content.
+It also features a year dropdown containing only years with results.
 This module is compatible with Search API Solr and Facets modules.

 **Note:** this formatter is not compatible with regular content Views.